Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Added preliminary version of [design docs](https://github.com/mininet/mininet/wiki/%5BGSoC-2013%5D-Mininet-Web-Interface-Design-Docs).

 #### Week ?+5 (12 August - 16 August):
 - Finish the github login integration.
+[DONE]
 - Update the setup script to support the github integration as well.
+[DONE]
 - Write instruction on how to replicate the system (without using setup script).
+- Add github integration to guide.

 ----